setms/book/docs/requirements/digest.md

 Assign a unique ID to each requirement.

 Keep business rules separate from requirements, since their scope is wider.
+This allows reuse across products.
+Document the origin and expected frequency of change for each business rule.
+The business should own business rules, rather than the IT department.

 To prevent recurring discussions, record rejected requirements and the reasons for their rejection.